Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

 \subsubsection{\textbf{Experts' Feedback}}

 Beyond the previously mentioned mitigations, industry experts suggest additional measures for improvement.
-In particular, in \cref{fig:RQ2_answers}, we report some of the results of the questionnaire. \textit{Testing (M8)} is a key area for improvement in \acp{SDV}.
-Automated testing frameworks, such as those that generate test cases from threat models (e.g. TARA \cite{10.1145/3631204.3631864}), are critical to ensure that cybersecurity measures are comprehensive and scalable.
+We report some of the results of the questionnaire (\cref{fig:RQ2_answers}).

+\textbf{M8 - Testing} is a key area for improvement in \acp{SDV}: the adequacy of current testing methods received a median rating of 4 with low dispersion (IQR = 1) and TTBA = 63.6\%, indicating broad (though not unanimous) endorsement.
+Automated testing frameworks, such as those that generate test cases from threat models (e.g., TARA \cite{10.1145/3631204.3631864}), are critical to ensure that cybersecurity measures are comprehensive and scalable.
 Experts emphasized the need for more efficient testing processes that can keep up with the rapid development and deployment cycles in \acp{SDV}.
-This includes integrating cybersecurity testing into continuous deployment pipelines, ensuring that security is continuously monitored throughout the software lifecycle \cite{071, 044}. \textit{Trustworthiness scores (M9)} serve as a metric to evaluate overall security of automotive software.
+This includes integrating cybersecurity testing into continuous deployment pipelines, ensuring that security is continuously monitored throughout the software lifecycle \cite{10.1145/3631204.3631864, 9700220}.

+\textbf{M9 - Trustworthiness Scores} serve as a metric to evaluate overall security of automotive software.
 This approach involves calculating a composite score based on various security factors, such as code quality, patching frequency, and vulnerability severity.
-Trustworthiness scores can also help manufacturers demonstrate compliance with security standards such as ISO/SAE 21434 \cite{072}.
-Finally, the importance of \textit{insurance} (M10) is highlighted as an additional mitigation strategy, with mixed opinions on its effectiveness \cite{suzanne2024insurer, bondaugwinn2023autonomous, smith2024insurance}.
-Although most of the respondents view insurance as a crucial countermeasure to reduce the financial impact of security breaches, others argue that it should not be seen as a substitute for strong security practices.
-Instead, insurance could complement robust security measures by providing a safety net for potential damages, while manufacturers focus on implementing proactive strategies to prevent breaches. \definecolor{LightGreen}{RGB}{160,193,90} \definecolor{LightYellowGreen}{RGB}{173,214,51} \definecolor{BrightYellow}{RGB}{255,217,52} \definecolor{Orange}{RGB}{255,178,52} \definecolor{LightRed}{RGB}{255,140,90}
+Trustworthiness scores can also help manufacturers demonstrate compliance with standards such as ISO/SAE 21434 \cite{072}.

+\textbf{M10 - Insurance} is identified as a complementary mitigation strategy, with the literature reporting mixed views on its overall effectiveness \cite{suzanne2024insurer, bondaugwinn2023autonomous, smith2024insurance}: experts mostly converged on moderate relevance (median = 3, IQR = 1), while strong endorsement was limited (TTBA = 9.1\%).
+Although some respondents view insurance as a crucial countermeasure to reduce the financial impact of security breaches, others argue that it should not be seen as a substitute for strong security practices.
+Instead, insurance could complement robust security measures by providing a safety net for potential damages, while manufacturers focus on implementing proactive strategies to prevent breaches.